ferdiangunawan/dart-getter-vscode-extension/README.md

 This first version supports creating getter based on 2 ways (Direct and Grouped).
 It hasn't supported auto-import by YAML file (Will be developed for the next update)

+### 0.0.2

+Update incorrect documentation that may have led to misunderstandings

 ## Source